-Note: If you use a wireless computer to change wireless settings, you may be disconnected when you click Apply.
-Reconfigure your wireless adapter to match the new settings or access the wireless router from a wired computer to make any further changes.
+Note: If you use a wireless computer to change wireless settings, you might be disconnected when you click Apply.
+Reconfigure your wireless adapter to match the new settings, or access the wireless router from a wired computer to make any further changes.

-Follow the instructions below to set up and test basic wireless connectivity.
+Follow these instructions to set up and test basic wireless connectivity.
 Once you have established basic wireless connectivity, you can enable security settings appropriate to your needs.